Southern Festoon (Zerynthia polyxena)

 400

-this could well be the same individual as 9733, in a typical moth-like pose with the forewings folded down.
+this is the same individual as 9733, in a typical moth-like pose with the forewings folded down.
 Very likely a female based on body shape and the dorsal red line.

 400